claireg22/DH150-ASSIGNMENT06/README.md

 ## Testing
 Iteration #1: Finding Help and starting a return
 ![iteration#1](iteration1.jpg)
-user did not search for returns and just clicked the category box.
-Was able to find and quickly click the "Start a return" button.
+The user did not search for returns or contact Amazon and just clicked the category box.
+The user did not go to the search results screen because she did not choose to search for help.
+This was not an unexpected results because the user just decided to find help by clicking the help category instead.
+This provides insight that if users find categories that align with what they need help with, they may be more likely to click the category box instead of searching their needs in the search bar.
+The tester was never confused or side-tracked and was able to find and quickly click the "Start a return" button, thereby successfully completing the task.

 Iteration #2: Narrowing search options using categories
 ![iteration#2](iteration2.jpg)

 Iteration #3: Narrowing search options using customer review filter
 ![iteration#3](iteration3.jpg)

 Final marked-up prototype after user interation:
 ![flow test](floweruser.jpg)

 ## Reflection
 more arrows - each button should lead to a screen
-  3 options - should give three screens and did not create screens for contacting Amazon make the tasks more general separate each feature
+  3 options - should give three screens and did not create screens for contacting Amazon make the tasks more general - too specific and made it easy to navigate separate each feature